Effective as of: January 19, 2023

 2. Support Services

-Error Classification.
-Once the Merchant notifies Forter’s Help Desk of an Error, Forter shall classify the Error as a Critical, High, Medium, or Low Priority error, upon which the following response and resolution times shall apply:
+Error Response Time.
+Once Merchant notifies Forter of an Error, Forter shall classify the Error as a Critical, High, Medium, or Low Priority Error, upon which the following initial response times shall apply (“Error Response Time”):

-Error Correction.
-Forter will use reasonable efforts to confirm existence of an Error and to correct the Error, by providing a fix, patch, workaround, or any other reasonable solution.
+Error Correction: Forter will use reasonable efforts to confirm the existence of an Error and to correct the Error as soon as practicable, taking into account the severity of the Error, the details provided by Merchant and the cause of the Error, by providing a fix, patch, workaround, or any other reasonable solution.
 While Forter shall endeavor to correct all Errors, Merchant acknowledges that not all Low Priority Errors will be corrected or that a fix, patch, workaround, or any other offered solution will be found.
-Forter cannot and does no warrant or represent that any or all Errors can or will be corrected.
+Forter cannot and does not warrant or represent that any or all Errors can or will be corrected.

 3. Service Availability

-3.1 Forter APIs
+3.1 Forter’s Decisioning APIs

-3.2 Forter Decision Dashboard/”The Portal”
+3.2 Forter Decision Dashboard

-5. Force Majeure
+6. Force Majeure